nuk/GildedRose-Kata/README.md

 B-1-1
 ======

 Let's check if you got the right idea.
-The following letter is a descriotion from the head manager of the Gilded Rose describing why they have this code.
+The head manager of the Gilded Rose wrote the following letter describing why they acquired this code.

 *Hi and welcome to team Gilded Rose.*

 *As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
-Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.*
+Unfortunately, our goods are constantly degrading in quality as they approach their expiration date.*

-*We have a system in place that updates our inventory for us.
-It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
-Your task is to add the new feature to our system so that we can begin selling a new category of items.*
+*We have a system in place that updates the inventory information for us.
+It was developed by a no-nonsense type named Leeroy, who has moved on to new [ad]ventures.
+Your task is to add new feature to our system so that we can begin selling a new category of items.*

-First an introduction to our system:
+First lets review what our system does today:

   - All items have a `sell_in` value which denotes the number of days we have to sell the item